Finitary affine oriented matroids: Introduction

 \subsection{Acknowledgements}

-Emanuele Delucchi has been supported by the Swiss National Science Foundation professorship grant PP00P2\_150552/1.
-Kolja Knauer was partially supported by the French \emph{Agence nationale de la recherche} through project ANR-17-CE40-0015 and by the Spanish \emph{Ministerio de Econom\'ia, Industria y Competitividad} through grant RYC-2017-22701 and by the Spanish MICINN through grant PID2019-104844GB-I00.
+Emanuele Delucchi has been partially supported by the Swiss National Science Foundation professorship grant PP00P2\_150552/1.
+Kolja Knauer was supported by the Spanish State Research Agency through grants RYC-2017-22701, PID2022-137283NB-C22 and the Severo Ochoa and María de Maeztu Program for Centers and Units of Excellence in R\&D (CEX2020-001084-M) by the French \emph{Agence nationale de la recherche} through project ANR-17-CE40-0015.